What Is the Cost of a DUI in Georgia?

 In addition to potential jail time, an individual can face hefty fines.
 Depending on the number of DUI convictions a person has had over a 10-year period, fines can range from $300 to $5,000.

-Most convicted drivers will have to attend the Risk Reduction Program, also called a DUI School.
+Most convicted DUI drivers will have to attend the DUI Alcohol or Risk Reduction Program, also called a DUI School.
 It is typically a 20-hour course that can cost over $350.

 A convicted driver may be required to submit to random drug or alcohol tests at their expense.
 That may cost you around $100 or more.
 In addition, community service can be a required part of your penalty.
 That can involve a supervision fee that is usually around $100.

-There may be additional fines and expenses if it is not your first DUI conviction.
+Additional fines and expenses may exist if it is not your first DUI conviction.
 For example, drivers may be required to install an ignition interlock device on their vehicle, which comes with installation and maintenance costs and a monthly monitoring fee.

 How Much Does a First DUI Cost in Georgia?

 A DUI arrest rarely results in a person avoiding jail time.
 You will have to put up bail if you do not want to remain in jail longer than necessary, which can cost anything from $150 to more than $2,000.
-It is possible for you to recover this money in the future as long as you follow all court procedures and orders.
+You can recover this money in the future as long as you follow all court procedures and orders.

 Without a designated driver, you might have to get your car towed.
 Depending on the distance, towing costs can range from $50 to $200, plus daily impound fees.